- Course: BA Economics and Geography (International)

 What is the name of the company you work for and what do they do?

 SAP is one of the world's leading technology companies, providing enterprise application software for all types of firms across the globe.
-The company is constantly helping their customers stay innovative and grow using digital transformations.
+The company is constantly helping its customers stay innovative and grow using digital transformations.
 The intern programme here is also one of very few in the country where interns are trusted to hire their own replacements.

 What is your role within the company?